AdaCore/gpr/doc/gprbuild_ug/building_with_gprbuild.rst

 `Compute_Dependency`), then the process to create the dependency file is invoked.

-If GPRbuild is invoked with a switch :samp:`-j` specifying more than one compilation process, then several compilation processes for several sources of possibly different languages are spawned concurrently.

 For each project file, attribute Interfaces may be declared.
 Its value is a list of sources or header files of the project file.
 For a project file extending another one, directly or indirectly, inherited sources may be in